bunzela/FieldTools/README.md

 > [!NOTE]
 > Fields are defined in the **target** file and are either calcualted at an atom or along a bond.
-> To define a target, use amber selection masks to select either one (atom) or two (bond) atoms.
+> To define a target, use Amber selection masks to select either one (atom) or two (bond) atoms.
 > Several targets can be calculated in parallel, by adding additional lines to the **target** file

 > [!WARNING]